brettz9/npm-reflect/README.md

 ### Usage with yarn

-If the project contains `yarn.lock` file, then `npm-consider` will do `yarn add` with corresponding options.
+If the project contains `yarn.lock` file, then `npm-reflect` will do `yarn add` with corresponding options.

 ### Licence type

-`npm-consider` calculates license type for every dependency.
+`npm-reflect` calculates license type for every dependency.
 The type defines license policy for [linking as a librtary](https://en.wikipedia.org/wiki/Library_(computing)#Linking).
 Data collected from [Comparison of free and open-source software licenses](https://en.wikipedia.org/wiki/Comparison_of_free_and_open-source_software_licenses) on Wikipedia.

  * `Public Domain` and `Permissive` license allows you to do anything except sue the author
  * `Weakly Protective` license have a restriction to how can it be linked and combined with other licenses